 the last ice age were birch woods.
 Where the two trees grow together their

-shape is distinctive.
+shape is easily distinguished.
 In Belfast Botanic Gardens, the two species grow either

 side of the path close to the park works entrance (near the bird feeders).

-The Silver birch branches are much more weeping than the downy birch.
+The silver birch branches are much more weeping than those of the downy birch.
 The

-leaf shape is also slightly different as illustrated on our silver
+leaf shape is also slightly different as illustrated on our Betula pendula page

 .
 The species are cytologically different as the silver birch